What Is the Automatic Payment Discount?

 Before you set your policy up for autopay, you should check with your insurer to see what types of payment they accept.
 Many will accept all three, but it’d be a smart idea to talk to your agent and ask about how you can pay.

-Many insurance providers offer an automatic payment discount.
+Many insurance providers offer a discount for making automatic payments.
 This includes several top insurers that you’re likely familiar with.
-Here’s a list of major companies that offer an autopay benefit:
+Here’s a list of major companies that offer this benefit:

 Frequently Asked Questions